seleazar10/Basic-Portfolio/README.md

 Issues:

-cant include the color on top of the footer.
+-cant include the color on top of the footer.

-in portfolio css, cant include the background image for the link.
+-cant create spave between the section box and footer

+Ask
+-is the header, footer supposed to be inside of the body tag?